matteo-daverio/Betbook/MyApp/Carthage/Checkouts/CollapsableTable-Swift/README.md

 	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

 Try the Demo by running the 'Example' scheme in the 'Development' workspace.

+## Known issues
+If you have > 8,000-10,000 rows in any given table view section, the framerate drops to a noticable level.

 ## Contributions
 Please use the 'Development' workspace.